-At WearTesters, our team of expert reviewers test hundreds of running shoes each year.
+At WearTesters, our team of expert reviewers tests hundreds of running shoes each year.
 After testing, we collect the Best Running Shoes available and include them here for easy reference.

 We’ve also reviewed many other running shoes that didn’t make this page.
 Every foot is different, so read the reviews carefully to find the best shoes for you.
 For details on methodology, see the detailed description at the bottom of the page.

 These are the shoes you use day in and day out for all types of running activities.
 Easy days, hard days, long runs, speedier runs, these shoes are a jack of all trades and can handle anything.
-And as an added bonus, these shoes are perfect for chasing kids around the back yard, visiting theme parks, and all the normal life stuff you do in running shoes.
+And as an added bonus, these shoes are perfect for chasing kids around the backyard, visiting theme parks, and all the normal life stuff you do in running shoes.

 Brooks Glycerin 19

 The Glycerin line delivers year after year.
-Last year’s Glycerin 18 was one of our favorites and the Glycerin 19 improved on the formula every so slightly.
+Last year’s Glycerin 18 was one of our favorites and the Glycerin 19 improved on the formula ever so slightly.
 Great grip, maximum cushioning, and a great fit that accommodates the majority of foot types.
-Brooks continues to be a rising star in the running shoe industry, and has a solid roster of top-notch performance models because they nail the basics.
+Brooks continues to be a star in the running shoe industry, and has a solid roster of top-notch performance models because they nail the basics.
 Read the full review.
+Price: $150

 Best Speed Day Running Shoes

 These are the best running shoes for going fast whether you prefer intervals, tempo runs, or fartleks.
 These shoes are built to pick up the pace and give you proper bounce.
 They’re also built to perform just as well on the roads as on the track.

 Hoka Rincon 3